 - Protein: 41 grams

-Get the Spanish-Inspired Chicken Stew recipe at Well Plated.
+Get the Spanish-Inspired Chicken Stew recipe and nutrition info from Well Plated.

 3. Chicken, Chickpeas and Chorizo Stew